GitAlias/gitalias/README.md

   * [git initer](doc/git-initer/) - Initialize a repo using our recommended way i.e. with an empty rebaseable commit
   * [git cloner](doc/git-cloner/) - Clone a repo using our recommended way i.e. recursive include of submodules
-  * [git pruner](doc/git-pruner/) - Prune a repo using our recommnded way i.e. prune everything unreachable now
+  * [git pruner](doc/git-pruner/) - Prune a repo using our recommended way i.e. prune everything unreachable now
   * [git repacker](doc/git-repacker/) - Repack a repo our recommended way i.e. as Linus Torvalds describes
   * [git optimizer](doc/git-optimizer/) - Optimize a repo using our recommended way i.e. by pruning and repacking